 *simulacrum

-On Art, Design, Sculpture and other disciplines and their bonds
+On Art, Design, Sculpture, other disciplines and their bonds

-On Art, Design, Sculpture and other disciplines and their bonds
+On Art, Design, Sculpture, other disciplines and their bonds

-Nowadays we’re experiencing (probably like never before) an incredible exchange of influences among the creative disciplines.
+Nowadays, we’re experiencing (probably like never before) an incredible exchange of influences between creative disciplines.
 This fast, continuous movement of elements across neighboring fields, should give arts new interesting perspectives to push ideas into unfamiliar lands.

 Nonetheless, the risk is that everything is going to collapse into a repetitive pattern, a system that cannot reinvent itself anymore, but only feed a liquid network where probably if no boundaries exist, no differences will survive either.

 Global Marketing is surprisingly close to what creative disciplines are becoming today.
-The Global Masterpiece is born, and not only cultural differences (the very richness of each culture) are risking to disappear blending into each other by abandoning their respective identities, but also art, design, fashion, architecture, and sculpture are now sharing the same signs, which are not improving any of them anymore, but rather making them all alarming too similar.
-What is theoretically meant to add meaning, turns out to take the meaning out of the signifier?
+The Global Masterpiece is born.
+Not only cultural differences (the very richness of each culture) are at risk of disappearing, blending into each other by abandoning their respective identities.
+Also, art, design, fashion, architecture, and sculpture are now sharing the same signs, which are not improving any of them anymore, but rather making them alarmingly too similar.
+What is theoretically meant to add meaning, turns out to take the meaning out.

 Leave a Reply